 Orchestra of Samples has been a huge undertaking!
-Nine years spent recording musicians around the world, while on the road touring.
+Ten years spent recording musicians around the world, while on the road touring.
 We wanted to create a project that brought together as many musicians as we could from all backgrounds, both cultural and musical – an impractical task in the real world but not in the digital world of sampling.

-So taking recording equipment with us on nearly every gig for many years, we filmed hundreds of musicians from countries, among many others, Brazil, Mexico and India to Senegal, across Europe, China, Kazakhstan and The Philippines, even Egypt during the revolution.
+So taking recording equipment with us on nearly every gig for many years, we filmed hundreds of musicians from countries, among many others, Brazil, Mexico and India to Senegal, across Europe, China, Kazakhstan and Indonesia, even Egypt during the revolution.
 We also became artist-in-residence with a few venues over the years in France, connecting us with dozens of artists for recording sessions, from places including Togo, Cameroon, Rwanda and Algeria.
 We then cut up thousands of recorded samples, creating new music, recontextualising musicians as if they played together, when in reality none of them ever met or heard recordings from each other.